johnno1962/Remote/README.md

 ## Remote - Control your iPhone from Xcode

 "Remote" is a plugin for Xcode that allows you to control an iPhone from a window on your Mac during development.
-Originally created to avoid having to pick  up a device during testing you can record "macros" of device touches and replay them.
+It was originally created to avoid having to pick  up a device during testing.
+You can record "macros" of device touches and replay them.
 It will also compare the resulting screen output against a snapshot for end-to-end testing.
 The Macro log is an editable WebView that can be modified at will.
 Finally, you can now